7 Most Important Social Skills for Family, Relationships & Leaders

 Stay in touch

-Keep in contact by staying in touch regularly – whether it be through email, phone calls, social media, or other methods.
 This allows you to stay close even when you’re not physically together, which assures that the whole family is still connected despite any possible changes brought about by work, relationships, starting a family, or moving away from home.

-How to Improve Social Skills
+How to Improve Your Social Skills?

-Improving your social skills starts with understanding your weaknesses and the reasons why you do what you do.
-For example, if you’re often criticized for talking too much or not listening to others, then make a point of staying quiet when someone else is speaking (even if they interrupt you) and asking them questions so that they know you were paying attention.
+For example, if you’re often criticized for talking too much or not listening to others, then make a point of staying quiet when someone else is speaking (even if they interrupt you) and asking them questions so that they know you are paying attention.

 You can also improve your social skills by learning from the mistakes of others.
 This means reading about other people’s experiences so that you know how family & friends typically react in certain situations – which will give you an advantage over those who have spent their lives avoiding uncomfortable conversations.

-List of 10 Activities for Social Skills
+10 Activities for Improving Social Skills

 1. Try something different every week